Games Played 37

 Date of Birth 30/01/1961

-An All Australian ruckman in 1988, Mickan was Brisbane’s leader for three years but after playing just two games in 1990 he joined and revived his career in spectacular fashion.
+An All Australian ruckman with the Bears in 1988, Mickan was Brisbane’s leader for three years.
+But after playing just two games in 1990 he joined the newly formed Adelaide Crows and revived his career in spectacular fashion.
 Although he missed the Crows’ first three games, Mickan went on to win Adelaide’s inaugural Club Champion award.
 He played only two AFL games in 1993, although he won West’s best and fairest for a fourth time before retiring.
+He was named in the AFC Team of the Decade 1991-2000.

 He had two stints as an assistant coach at Adelaide and coached SANFL clubs Woodville-West Torrens, Glenelg and West Adelaide, whom he guided to the 2015 premiership.
 He was inducted to the SA Football Hall of Fame in 2002.